Wingo206/terminal_config/README.md

 - gt: next tab, gT: previous tab
 - Closes when it is the last remaining window
 - use <Ctrl> ww to toggle between active windows.
 Can be used to focus on NERDTree

+nvim-tree:
+- ,nt: toggle nvim-tree
+- ,nf: open nvim-tree, find and focus on current file
+- <C-t>: open in new tab
+- o: open
+- for other bindings, use g? while in nvim-tree to open bindings tab

 Tmux hotkeys:
 - Ctrl+b prefixes all hotkeys